-Control equipment for the system should be prominently sited on the normal fire and rescue service entrance level at a location close to the normal fire and rescue service entrance.
+Control equipment for the EAS should be prominently sited, within a secure enclosure, on the normal fire and rescue service entrance level, at a location close to the normal fire and rescue service entrance.
+An emergency lighting luminaire should be installed within 2m horizontally of the enclosure.